Game Corner: Marvel: Ultimate Alliance 3: The Black Order (Nintendo Switch)

 Could Be Better

 Did you enjoy Morbius?
 If so…what’s the matter with you?
 What did you think to Jared Leto’s performance and Morbius’s relationship with Milo?
 Did you enjoy how the film portrayed Morbius and his powers?
 Which villain or context do you think would’ve worked better for the Living Vampire?
 Were you confused by the film’s identity and the odd post-credits scenes?
 Are you a fan of the character in general (and, if so, again…why?) and would you like to see Morbius return in some capacity?
 What Spider-Man villain would you like to see get a standalone movie?
-I’d love to know your opinion of Morbius, so sign up to leave them below or leave a comment on my social media and be sure to check in for more Spider-Man and Marvel content in the near future.
+I’d love to know your opinion of Morbius, so leave them below and be sure to check in for more Spider-Man and Marvel content in the near future.

 Back Issues: The Amazing Spider-Man #102